damenturnbull/gobot/README.md

 - Gobot makes use of the require_all gem to ease "PATH pain" during testing.

 To run tests:
 ###
     $ bundle install
     $ rspec

 Assumptions
 -----------
-- Gobot has geolocation awareness ie. Gobot is responsible for knowing what it's x and y coordinates are in relation to the tabletop.
+- Robot has geolocation awareness ie. Robot is responsible for knowing what it's x and y coordinates are in relation to the tabletop.
+Robot can report this.

 Specification
 -----------